PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide.md

 # <div align="center">$\textcolor{deeppink}{\textsf{Overview}}$</div> <a name="overview" />
 ---

-The purpose of this document is to describe a standard by which all other documents should follow.
+The purpose of this document is to describe a standard which all other documents should follow.
 Use and follow this guide when creating new documentation for the project.

 <br />